-Our smartphones and iPads, touchscreens and video streaming, and assorted other recent developments truly are awesome, awe-inspiring to the degree that we can’t quite believe the breadth of functionality at our fingertips and are helpless to resist, while we neglect our houses – and sometimes our spouses – as we text one another, Google one more celebrity’s birth date, or become mired in the worlds of Angry Birds and Candy Crush.
+Our smartphones and iPads, touchscreens and video streaming, and assorted other cutting edge developments truly are awesome, awe-inspiring to the degree that we can’t quite believe the breadth of functionality at our fingertips and are helpless to resist while we neglect our houses – and sometimes our spouses – as we text one another, Google one more celebrity’s birth date, or become mired in the worlds of Candy Crush and Angry Birds.

 My husband Charles Johnson and I celebrated our 30th wedding anniversary on July 27th.
 During thirty years of wedded bliss I have never used his last name, except on our income tax return, for a couple of reasons not the least of which is that the name Johnson is so common.
 But more importantly, by 1984 I had become pretty well known around town by my current name and didn’t think I needed to shake things up by changing it.